openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

 **Nota previous version**

-Due to change in ati/amd way of life, it™s recommanded to completely remove any version of fglrx previously installed with a zypper rm
+Due to change in ati/amd way of life, itâ€™s recommanded to completely remove any version of fglrx previously installed with a zypper rm

 I can only recommand to also (as root)